stfc/PSyclone/examples/gocean/eg4/README.md

 to transform them e.g. for use in either an OpenACC or OpenCL application.
-For instance, we can use PSyclone with a suitable transformation script (employing the `KernelGlobalsToArguments` and `OCLTrans` transformations) to generate OpenCL code for the first
+For instance, we can use PSyclone with a suitable transformation script (employing the `KernelGlobalsToArguments` and `GOOpenCLTrans` transformations) to generate OpenCL code for the first
 example:

 ```sh